 The courses are normally run on a Sunday morning and last for 3 hours at a time, all new archers must complete all 4 sessions and pass a final test of competance and safety to gain their certificate.

-We encourage and welcome new archers who may be physically disabled or have other disabilities or those of you who might be senior in years.
+We encourage and welcome new archers from 9 to 90 or who may be physically disabled or have other disabilities or those of you who might be senior in years.
 If you are under the age of 16, then you will need to be accompanied at all times to the club by a parent or legal guardian.

 The course covers all aspects of field archery and target archery.
 We supply all the equipment, so you don’t need to have anything apart from reasonable outdoor clothes and enthusiasm to learn the correct way to shoot a bow safely when out on a field shoot with your fellow archers.